-Lynne has been a dedicated volunteer for Dorset Blind Association for 7 years.
-She has been the backbone to many activities and events that we organised throughout the years.
+Lynne has been a dedicated volunteer for Dorset Blind Association for 10 years and has been the backbone to many activities and events that we organised throughout the years.
 Lynne has always had a strong connection to charity work and is extremely passionate about helping to make a big difference for those less fortunate.

 Having been a teacher, fundraising manager and a trainer to several volunteers, Lynne has brought lots of experience to help us at Dorset Blind Association develop and grow.
 Having trained volunteers in the past, Lynne has found her niche volunteering for Dorset Blind Association.
 She admits that this path in her life is a slight surprise but is happy with all the opportunities she’s been given.
 Being retired, Lynne stresses the importance of keeping busy.
 An opportunity to ‘give back’ to people was a strong motivator in her move to volunteer for Dorset Blind.